 If you have difficulty completing your online waiver, contact Joe Cook at firstname.lastname@example.org

 All participants are encouraged to participate in Georgia River Network’s Paddle-A-Thon!
-In 2023, the Paddle-A-Thon celebrates Georgia River Network’s 25th anniversary and challenges supporters to explore Georgia’s rivers and raise funds to protect those rivers.
+In 2024, the Paddle-A-Thon challenges supporters to explore Georgia’s rivers and raise funds to protect those rivers.
 Thousands of dollars in prizes–from gift certificates to merchandise–from our many Paddle Georgia sponsors will be awarded to participants in numerous categories: most miles paddled, most funds raised, most trash removed and more!
-Look for more details and links to our Paddle-A-Thon website soon!
+Check out our Paddle-A-Thon website!

 Text Message Alert System